SarthakSingh18/processCommunication/readme.md

 Terminate endpoint will terminate the worker process if user wants to terminate a file upload to dashboard.

-This approach of using worker threads and implementing the pause,terminate,resume api endpoints will help and gets improved according when atlans data and dashboard is integrated with this small server.
+This approach of using worker threads and implementing the pause,terminate,resume api endpoints will help and gets improved according when your data and dashboard is integrated with this small server.

-There should be some changes required when integrating this task to atlan server.
+There should be some changes required when integrating this task to your server.

 API Endpoints are